Chamberlain91/Rollerblade/README.md

 $ npm install -g rollerblade
 ```

-To install as a build dependancy
+To install as a package

 ```bash
 npm install rollerblade
 ```

-## CLI Usage
+### CLI Usage

 ```bash
 rollerblade <input> [outputDir]
 ```

-Note: Source maps are automatically placed next to the output file with `.map` appended to the output file name.
+If the `outputDir` argument is not given, it will write into the current directory.

 Multiple invocations are needed in order to compile multiple bundles.

+Note: *Source maps are automatically placed next to the output file with `.map` appended to the output file name.*

-### Example
+#### Example

 ```sh
 rollerblade ./src/index.scss ./out
 rollerblade ./src/index.ts ./out
 ```

-## Javascript API
+### Javascript API

 To use rollerblade with Node, you must import the function using ES modules syntax.